Best Poker Movies: 6 Must-Watch Films

 Some are gritty and raw, others lighthearted and fun.
 Each one offers valuable takeaways for players at every level.

 Jessica Chastain delivers a commanding performance as Molly Bloom, with a sharp script by Aaron Sorkin.
-Based on Bloom’s memoir, this film dives into the glamour and danger of elite private games, revealing the business, legal battles, and high-profile players involved.
+Based on Bloom’s memoir, this film dives into the glamour and danger of elite private games.

-This biographical drama portrays the rise and fall of one of the greatest players in the world.
+This biographical drama portrays the rise and fall of one of the greatest poker pros in history.
 Stu Ungar’s brilliance in cash games and tournaments was unmatched, but his personal struggles proved even greater.

-The film offers a raw look at the cost of obsession and the human side of high stakes poker games.
+The film offers a raw look at the cost of obsession and the human side of high stakes poker. - Maverick (1994)

 Mel Gibson’s roguish Bret Maverick hustles his way into a riverboat poker tournament, alongside Jodie Foster and James Garner.